shivamt24/ReadMeSummaries/ThePragmaticProgrammer/ThePragmaticProgrammer.md

 Plain text doesn’t mean that the text is unstructured; HTML, JSON, YAML, and so on are all plain text.

-Advantages
+Advantages:

 - Insurance against obsolescence
 - Leverage existing tools
 - Easier testing

 ## 17. Shell Games